balena-io/debugging-masterclass/README.md

 make a connection to that host always uses DNS to get the IP address to make that connection.

-For this reason, DNS is vital in the reliable operation of a balena device is provides the ability to lookup `*.balena-cloud.com` hostnames to allow the download of applications, reporting the device state, connection to the VPN, etc.
+For this reason, DNS is vital in the reliable operation of a balena device as it provides the ability to lookup `*.balena-cloud.com` hostnames to allow the download of applications, reporting the device state, connection to the VPN, etc.